ashikvahab/Sorting-Visualizer/README.md

-                          This react app is live at https://sortingvisualizerr.herokuapp.com/
+                          This react app is live at [Sorting Visualizer](https://sortingvisualizerr.herokuapp.com/)